 On top of that, with a recently renovated campus and new courses springing up every semester, NYSID is truly the place to be for interior designers.
-To attract students to their programs, the school offers multiple scholarships, each named for a NYSID benefactor.
+To attract students to their programs, the school also offers multiple scholarships, each named for an NYSID benefactor.

 Another organization devoted to the field of interior design, the IFDA (International Furnishings and Design Association) provides numerous opportunities to students interested in the career.
 Students looking into the organization will be pleased to find seven different scholarships to potentially apply to.

 The scholarships offered by IFDA offer amounts of reward money from $1,000—$3,000.
 Like others, this scholarship asks for academic receipts.
 First, they ask for your high school transcripts.
 Additionally, the scholarship wants your GPA, and letters of recommendation from teachers or community members.
 Membership in the IFDA is considered to be a symbol of confidence from your peers.
 Thus, you can imagine the weight an IFDA scholarship would hold during a job search.

 Want to find more interior design scholarships?
 In that case, look through the internet or scholarship databases.
 Otherwise, ask your high school counselor or college’s financial aid office.
 Remember, there are plenty of scholarships out there!